Welcome to version 3.3

 If you are interested in a very good commercial product I would recommend The ACM which can be found here.

 Contrary to my partners usual order of eating, here’s the best bit first.
-The manual is downloadable as an enhanced .pdf file.
+The handbook is downloadable as an enhanced .pdf file.
 Contents pages are clickable for quick easy navigation throughout the document.

 Feel free to delve into the project further…..

-I hope you find the manual interesting & useful.
+I hope you find the handbook interesting & useful.
 Any feedback would be much appreciated!

 Cheers, Adam Hollingworth